 Use a filter that removes these chemicals from your drinking water.
-Health food stores sell toothpastes that don’t contain fluoride.
-Radiation from cell phones, computer screens and microwave ovens is seeping into our bodies, too.
+Health food stores sell toothpaste that doesn’t contain fluoride.
+Radiation from cell phones, computer screens, and microwave ovens is seeping into our bodies, too.
 Use a headset for your cell phone, keep computer use to a minimum and try to keep an arm’s length from the screen.
 Use your oven instead of the microwave.

 We need to be careful about the foods that we eat, and the containers we eat them from!
 Many plastic containers release toxins into our food.
 If possible, use glass instead of plastic.

 Keep these vegetables to one serving per day, 2-3 times per week and avoid eating raw.
-Cooking seems to inactivate the goitrogic compounds in these foods.
+Cooking seems to inactivate the goitrogenic compounds in these foods.